RunningIkkyu/ishare/README.md

-# io-share
+# ishare

-Sharing your Computer's keyboard, mouse, screen with anothor PC.
+Sharing your Computer's keyboard, mouse, screen with multiple computers.

+You can seamlessly opreate multiple computers on your desk from any mouse and keyboard with `ishare`.

-This project is WIP, if you got interests in this project, feel free to contact me.
+This project is still WIP, if you got interests in this project, feel free to contact me at 389498623@qq.com

-# Fearure

-- [] Sharing mouse.
+## Fearures

-- [] Sharing keyboard.
+- [] Mouse Sharing.
-- [] Sharing screen.
+- [] Keyboad Sharing.
-- [] Sharing clipboard.
+- [] Clipboard Sharing.
-- [] Drag/copy file.
+- [] Drag/copy file directly.
 - [] Notification sharing.
+- [] Windows, Mac, Linux Cross-Platform solution.